 Import a company list into a sales intelligence software like Vainu.
 What changes occurred in the majority of the companies right before they signed a deal with you, if any?

 For some companies, a prospect's tech stack can tell you about needs that are seemingly unrelated to technology.
-For example at Vainu, we systematically target companies that use modern marketing automation solutions as we've recognized that companies using marketing automation platforms are usually trying to improve their key performance indicators both in the marketing and sales departments.
+For example, at Vainu, we systematically target companies that use modern marketing automation solutions.
+We've recognized that companies using marketing automation platforms usually try to improve their key performance indicators in the marketing and sales departments.
 Furthermore, these companies tend to be eager to deploy new technologies.
 If you're selling services related to logistics, a relevant trigger event for you would probably be a new large contract, for example.

 Build a workflow for every trigger event

-For each trigger, you should have a game plan in place.
+For each trigger event, you should have a game plan in place.
 This way, you ensure you can act upon the trigger as soon as possible, without a doubt and hassle.
 Do this, preferably within 24 hours, and mitigate the risk of losing the sale to your competitor.
-Document the triggers that are most relevant to your sales process (i.e., are included in your ICP) along with the sales pitches, and you or your sales reps will know why and how to reach out.
+Document the sales trigger events that are the most relevant to your sales process (i.e., are included in your ICP) along with the sales pitches, and you or your sales reps will know why and how to reach out.
 To finish the workflow, have the content pieces ready and tailored to a prospect in this specific situation.

-Luckily nowadays, you don't have to spend hours and hours plowing through masses of data on various web sites, social media, and newspapers to be up-to-date on the latest changes among your customers and prospects.
+Luckily nowadays, you don't have to spend hours and hours plowing through masses of data on various websites, social media, and newspapers to be up-to-date on the latest changes among your customers and prospects.
 You can automate this process by tapping into sales intelligence tools like Vainu, designed explicitly for tracking and monitoring any data point.
-The best thing is you can get the trigger events delivered automatically to your CRM.
+The best thing is that you can get the trigger events delivered automatically to your CRM.
 Be sure to act quickly whenever a trigger event occurs.
 Triggers allow you to: